freedomofpress/securedrop-docs/docs/development/documentation_guidelines.rst

    to the :doc:`Kernel Troubleshooting Guide <../kernel_troubleshooting>`.
 6. If you are not also the release manager, check with them about any other pertinent release-specific instructions that should be included.
+7. Finally, ensure that mentions of the current version are up to date.
+You can use the ``update_version.sh`` convenience script to do so.

+   **Example:** If you are adding a guide to upgrade to 2.4.2, you can run ``./update_version.sh 2.4.2``, then verify that the version changes are pertinent and save them.

 Style Guide
 -----------